NaturalHistoryMuseum/scratchpads-usage/README.md

-# Scratchpads Data Analasys and Mapping
+# Scratchpads Data Analasys and Mapping to Taxonworks

 This repository contains the data about Scratchpads usage, the scripts for generating that data, and reports analysing that data.

+The reports are generated as a static site and hosted by GitHub at [naturalhistorymuseum.github.io/scratchpads-usage/](https://naturalhistorymuseum.github.io/scratchpads-usage/index.html).

+For conclusions of the project, see [conclusions.md](conclusions.md)

+## Set up

 Run the collection scripts using `./scripts/collect.sh`